Zurina/Dataset/README.md

 2. Who has had the lowest increase in life expectancy at birth from 1900-2015?
 3. How much has the gap changed between white male and black male from 1990-2015?
 4. What race and sex has had the biggest increase in life expectancy at birth from 1900-2015?
-5. Which index in the data has the highest life expectancy at birth?
+5. Who (race, sex, year) in the data has the highest life expectancy at birth?
 (Make a wild guess first)